site-prism/site_prism/UPGRADING.md

 ## `wait_until` methods

 Previously `wait_until` methods accepted a numerical value for wait time.
-The wait time should now be passed using hash args like: `wait: <seconds>`
+The wait time should now be passed using hash args like: `wait: <seconds>`.

 For example, previously: